kafinta/backend/docs/systems/auth/README.md

 }
 ```

-### 3. Token Management
-- Access tokens are issued upon successful login
-- Tokens are automatically refreshed when valid
-- Tokens can be revoked manually or automatically expire

 ## Testing with Postman

 For general Postman testing guidelines, environment setup, and best practices, please refer to the [main documentation](../README.md#api-testing-with-postman).